PerimeterX/perimeterx-php-sdk/README.md

 <a name="installation"></a> Installation
 ----------------------------------------

-Installation can be done using composer
+Installation can be done using Composer.

 ```sh
 $ composer require perimeterx/php-sdk
 ```

-Or by downloading the sources for this repository, and running `composer install`
+It can also be done by downloading the sources for this repository, and running `composer install`.

 ### <a name="basic-usage"></a> Basic Usage Example
 ```php